coderhawk/cssmasonry/README.md

 # CSS Masonry

-This is a responsive masonnry kind of layout using CSS3 (with SASS)
+This is a responsive masonry kind of layout using CSS3 (with SASS)